 Are you still with me?
 Good!
 We are about to get crafty!

-2. Use a pencil and a Sharpie to draw bunny ears on your child’s portrait.
+Next, you will need to print your photograph.
+Use a pencil and a permanent marker to draw bunny ears on your child’s portrait.
 (Invite him to watch or participate for this step—he will get a kick out of it!)

 You now have a cute Easter keepsake to enjoy year after year!
 (The blue portrait is my oldest son…the green portrait is my little guy!)